 - Counselling for People who Work in Education (working in education involves very particular demands and people can incur a lot of personal stress, this counselling aims to offer teachers and educators a safe place in which to access their own support)

-- Introductory Counselling Session - free of charge
+- Introductory Counselling Session/Assessment - free of charge

 - Individual Counselling Session - £40.00

-- Personal Therapy Groups (subject to numbers) - please enquire
+- Therapy and support groups (subject to numbers) - please enquire

-- Workshops (usually subject to numbers) - please enquire
+- Training & Workshops (subject to numbers) - please enquire